 Key clauses that an intellectual property transfer agreement should include

 The law does not stipulate what must go into an assignment.
 The only mandatory provision is a clause making it clear that rights are passing from the assignor to the assignee.
-The details are up to you, and should cover the payments to be made and any right to have what you have assigned revert to you in the future.
+The details are up to you and should cover the payments to be made and any right to have what you have assigned revert to you in the future.

 There are also a number of clauses that a well-drafted assignment needs to contain to make it work smoothly:

-- Warranties, to the effect that the transferor owns the rights (and that there are no encumbrances – they have not created a charge to secure their bank overdraft, for example), that no-one has infringed their rights (or, in diluted form, that they are not aware of any infringements), and that the rights being transferred are valid and subsisting and all renewal fees have been paid (although warranting the validity of any IP right is dangerous, and should not be done without very careful thought and legal advice).
+- Warranties, to the effect that the transferor owns the rights (and that there are no encumbrances – they have not created a charge to secure their bank overdraft, for example), that no-one has infringed their rights (or, in diluted form, that they are not aware of any infringements), and that the rights being transferred are valid and subsisting and all renewal fees have been paid (although warranting the validity of any intellectual property right is dangerous, and should not be done without very careful thought and legal advice).

 - Further assurance – an obligation on the transferor to take steps that might be needed to make the transfer fully effective, which in the case of registered rights may mean confirming to the Intellectual Property Office that the transfer has been made.

 - Power of attorney – it is common to find language that appoints the assignee as attorney for the assignor, so that they can execute any necessary documents without having to track down the assignor again and get them to sign papers.
-However, as powers of attorney have to be by deed and most assignments are not deeds, these clauses are often unenforceable, so take care to ensure that if there is a power of attorney the assignment document is a deed.
+As powers of attorney have to be by deed and most assignments are not deeds, these clauses are often unenforceable, so take care to ensure that if there is a power of attorney the assignment document is a deed.

 - Waiver of moral rights, which must be in writing.
 There are many exceptions to moral rights protection, making them weak and often useless for the creators for whose benefit they were intended, but any assignment that includes copyright must deal with moral rights too, just in case.

 - Accrued rights of action.
-Just because the IP has been transferred does not mean that the new owner can sue for infringements that took place earlier.
+Just because the intellectual property has been transferred does not mean that the new owner can sue for infringements that took place earlier.
 If the new owner wants to be able to deal with prior infringements (and this is usually preferable to relying on the old owner doing anything), the assignment must transfer the rights to take action.

 How we document the transfer of intellectual property rights